daos-stack/daos/utils/githooks/README.md

 of git that enable various local exectubles to be run during various stages of the git workflow.

-The DAOS repo contains several githooks built-in githooks that are intended to help developers conform to DAOS community coding standards and practices and to avoid some common mistakes in the development cycle.
+The DAOS repo contains several built-in githooks that are intended to help developers conform to DAOS community coding standards and practices and to avoid some common mistakes in the development cycle.